-Rural Enterprise UK is an initiative led by Newcastle University’s Centre for Rural Economy (CRE) in the School of Agriculture, Food and Rural Development, and Newcastle University Business School (NUBS), working with partners in government and businesses to understand and improve the success of rural firms across the UK.
+Rural Enterprise UK is an initiative led by Newcastle University’s Centre for Rural Economy (CRE) in the School of Natural and Environmental Sciences, and Newcastle University Business School (NUBS), working with partners in government and businesses to understand and improve the success of rural firms across the UK.

 Rural businesses contribute significantly to UK economic prosperity but are often overlooked; more could be done to support their growth and to help them flourish.

 INNOGROW keeps readers informed of the progress and key outcomes on the adoption of innovation by rural economy SMEs.

 Newcastle University's Rural Enterprise UK initiative convened a workshop to inform and gain participants' views about the UK Industrial Strategy at the 15th Rural Entrepreneurship Conference.